kapoorsaumitra/hacktoberfest/README.md

-# hacktoberfest
+# How do i contribute?

-Repository to help developers get started w GitHub
+Create a PR and add a link to your GitHub profile in the contributors.md file by following proper markdown syntax.